MrZloHex/emuBOOB/README.md

-# 3-bit Stack Pointer
+# emuBOOB

-## What is 3-bit SP?
+## What is emuBOOB?

-It's an emulator of INTeL processor 8008.</br>
+It's an emulator of INTeL processor 8008.
-And it has 3-bit length stack pointer, that's why there are such name.

 ## RoadMap